How much does a WordPress website cost?

 Within the themes there are further chances to customise elements such as colour and font.
-3GB of storage space is included.
+There is 3GB of storage space included.
 Very basic bloggers might opt for the Free package.

-The Personal WordPress cost is £2.50 per month which you are billed for annually.
+The Personal WordPress cost is £3 per month, which you’re billed for annually.
 This is still really geared for personal users, perhaps bloggers, but it could be used for some very basic business purposes.

 Pros and cons of WordPress.com websites

-However, if you’re going to get a web developer on board, it will probably actually be cheaper for them to use the downloaded software from WordPress.org.
+Yet, if you’re going to get a web developer on board, it’ll probably actually be cheaper for them to use the downloaded software from WordPress.org.

 WordPress.com brings limitations.
-You are restricted by the freedoms of each plan, yet compared to WordPress.org, they are all limiting.
+You’re restricted by the freedoms of each plan, yet compared to WordPress.org, they’re all limiting.
 This is good if you want to be able to manage the site yourself as you don’t really need too much technical know-how once the site is set up.